Picture recovery time has a glitch (see comments in Detection Circuit category)

-Night videos display huge, consistent flash range.
-The night videos are first-rate.
+Night videos display a bright, consistent flash range.

 In the past, many people get confused with the megapixel rating trail camera manufacturers advertise.
 Companies inflate the mpxl rating to attract eyes to their products.
 They do this through interpolation, which digitally adds megapixels to a photo without actually improving the picture.

 The best way to judge picture quality is to look at actual pictures.
 You will notice this the most when you zoom in on a full-size image that a camera has taken.
 The details of the photo will appear hazy or even digitized.
 This is normal, and to be expected.

 Picture Daytime/Nighttime Power Consumption: 2.12 Ws | 2.99 Ws

 Video Daytime/Nighttime Power Consumption: 12.54 Ws | 36.4 Ws

 Battery life is insanely efficient.
 There is hardly any room for improvement in the Strike Force Pro's efficiency.
 We have never seen lower, more efficient video power draws.
 The video consumption is truly jaw-dropping.
 The improvement could be in large part to the new infrared emitter the camera utilizes.

 If this camera were to take 35-day and 35-night pictures every 24 hours, the Strike Force HD Pro would last 11.2 months in the field on a set of 6 AA Lithium Batteries.
 We consider this to be outstanding, especially considering the camera only uses 6 batteries.

 If this camera were to take 15-day and 15-night videos (10-second videos) every 24 hours, it would last 4.5 months in the field on a set of lithium batteries.
 This is the best video battery life currently on the market.